jackyzha0/quartz/content/notes/Fuck-it.md

 Was I sexually assaulted by that bitch at soccer practice in primary?
-(She took me behind the storage container, asked me for a kiss, I said no, she said close your eyes, promise I wont kiss you.
-Then I closed my eyes, and she kissed me) Sounds fucking stupid right?
+(She took me behind the storage container, asked me for a kiss, I said no, she said "close your eyes, promise I wont kiss you" then I closed my eyes, and she kissed me) Sounds fucking stupid right?
 Am I just looking for something to blame my social anxiety on?
 I wonder how people who were more seriously abused must feel?

 In intermediate school (middle school in america I think), I-